 The North West Iberian Peninsula (NWIP) (north-west Spain and north-central Portugal) is one of the world's main fishing areas and cetaceans are very abundant in the area.
-The Iberian harbour porpoise (Phocoena phocoena) is a genetically distinct population with a population estimate of around 2400 animals and is classified as 'vulnerable'.
+The Iberian harbour porpoise (Phocoena phocoena) is a genetically distinct population with a population size of less than 3000 and is classified as 'vulnerable'.
 Between 1990-2010, a total of 305 harbour porpoises were recorded as stranded along the NWIP coastline and a further eight porpoise carcases were handed in by fishermen.
-Around 60% of porpoises showed evidence of fisheries interactions, although there is high annual variation in the number of porpoises classified as bycaught.
+Around 60% of these porpoises showed evidence of fisheries interactions, although there is high annual variation in the number of porpoises classified as bycaught.
 No differences in the proportion of bycaught porpoises was observed seasonally, and males and females were equally likely to be bycaught.
 The majority of bycaught porpoises were immature, although the proportion of mature and immature animals bycaught was not significantly different, and adult females bycaught included pregnant and lactating animals.
-Combining results of the life table and necropsies suggest that there is between 4.3 and 11% annual mortality in the Iberian porpoise population due to fisheries interactions.
+Combining results of the life table and necropsies suggest that there was between 4.3 and 11% annual mortality in the Iberian porpoise population due to fisheries interactions.
 These values greatly exceed the recommendations by the IWC and ASCOBANS.
 Beach seines and gillnets are the most problematic gears for porpoises in the NWIP and are used in areas of high abundance of porpoises.
-Due to the low reproductive output and high mortality rate of porpoises, which combined with the bycatch of pregnant and lactating females, is of serious concern for the conservation of the population and conservation actions by the Spanish and Portuguese governments are needed urgently.
+Although no decline in porpoise numbers was detected between surveys in 2005 and 2016, the low reproductive output and high mortality rate of porpoises, combined with the bycatch of pregnant and lactating females, as recorded in the 1990-2010 data, suggest that fishery bycatch may represent a significant threat to this population.